 Let’s Talk About Tan Sau

-Today we continue the week to talk about Tan Sau!
+Let’s talk about Tan Sau!

 I think Tan Sau is the most used technique in Wing Chun but I feel I haven’t been using it effectively enough when I’m in a pinch.
 The reason is because when it comes down to it, I try to muscle my Tan Sau against my opponent to see who’s stronger.
 Whether I’m stronger or not, this method requires way too much energy in the Tan Sau.
 The better way to solve it is to use the Tan Sau elbow power!